Chris Camozzi: Absolute Championship Berkut

 Camozzi was scheduled to face Thiago Silva on June 16, 2018, at ACB 88 in Brisbane, Australia.
 However, the fight got canceled two days before the event due to Silva's visa complications.

 He then faced Muslim Magomedov at ACA 93: Balaev vs Zhamaldaev on March 16, 2019.
 He lost the fight via third-round stoppage.

 He faced Tony Lopez at SCL 76 on September 6, 2019.
 He won the fight via first-round submission.

 Professional Fighters League

-Camozzi faced 2019 PFL Light Heavyweight tournament winner Emiliano Sordi on April 29, 2021 at PFL 2 as the start of the 2021 PFL Light Heavyweight tournament.
+Camozzi faced 2019 PFL Light Heavyweight tournament winner Emiliano Sordi on April 29, 2021, at PFL 2 as the start of the 2021 PFL Light Heavyweight tournament.
 He lost a close back and forth bout via unanimous decision.

 Camozzi faced Cezar Ferreira at PFL 5 on June 17, 2021.
 He won the bout via unanimous decision.

-Camozzi faced Cory Hendricks on August 27, 2021 at PFL 9.
+Camozzi faced Cory Hendricks on August 27, 2021, at PFL 9.
 He won the fight via unanimous decision.

+Bare-knuckle fighting

+Bare Knuckle Fighting Championship

+In Camozzi's BKFC debut, he faced Bubba McDaniel on October 15, 2022 at BKFC 31 and won by first-round knockout.

+Camozzi next faced Daniel Spohn on April 21, 2023 at BKFC 41 and won by knockout in the first round.

+Camozzi faced Lorenzo Hunt for the BKFC Cruiserweight Championship at BKFC 50 on September 22, 2023 in the main event and lost by split decision.

+Camozzi defeated Sawyer Depee by knockout in the first round to win the vacant BKFC Cruiserweight Championship on October 25, 2024 at BKFC 67 Denver: Camozzi vs. Depee in the main event.

+Camozzi was scheduled to defend his title in a rematch against former champion Lorenzo Hunt on April 26, 2025 at BKFC 73 in the main event.
+On April 12, 2025, it was announced that Hunt sustained an injury and pulled out, while Camozzi was expected to face a new opponent.
+On April 15, 2025, it was announced that Camozzi would face Andrea Bicchi.
+Camozzi won the fight by unanimous decision.

+Camozzi faced Alessio Sakara on October 25, 2025 at BKFC 83.
+He lost the championship by split decision.